How to Create Live Discussions on ClassHook

 Video Tutorial

-Step 1: Visit My Discussions
+Step 1: Navigate to My Discussions

-Log into your ClassHook account, then click on My Clips > Discussions in the upper navigation.
-Or click here.
+Log into your ClassHook account, then click on My Clips > Discussions in the upper navigation (or click here).

-Step 2: Create a new discussion
+Step 2: Create a New Discussion

-Now you’re in the discussion editor.
+You’ll be taken to the discussion editor.
 To get started, you’ll need to add clips to your queue.
-Click on + Add under the Clips in Queue section.
-You can add clips from your bookmarks, playlists, personal clips, or even search for clips on ClassHook.
+Click on Add button under the Clips in Queue section.

 You could show the clips to your class and have a verbal discussion.
 If you wanted to collect their responses, you can add questions to pose to your students.

-Next to any clip in your queue, click the edit button.
 After the video appears, seek to the time in the video where you want to add your question.
 Then click on the Add Question button to create your question.
 We advise pausing the video to ensure your question appears at the expected time.

 Write your question, adjust the settings, and click Add Prompt once you’ve finished.

-Step 5: Start the discussion
+Step 6: Start the Discussion

-Once your discussion is live, you’ll see a room code at the top-left.
 Provide this to your students.
 Students can enter this code at the top of https://www.classhook.com where it says Join Room.

 As students join in, you’ll see them in the participants list.